bogdanchiritoiu/MockAPI/working.md

 ## Workflow
 1. Start app
 2. Parse the JSON file
-   1. Structure of JSON file
+   1. Structure of a JSON file
    2. Customizability
-3. Create and populate the database based on the endpoints structure
+3. Create and populate the database based on the endpoint structure
 4. Create the endpoints using _RequestMappingHandlerMapping_ and _RequestMappingInfo_

 ### Create and populate the database